todo-make-username/php-data-object-utilities/README.md

 Then use a web browser on the same computer to visit the following url:\
 http://localhost:8000/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Contributing
+**100% Code Coverage ALWAYS!**

+I don't normally accept PRs unless they are really important, but I gladly welcome feedback and suggestions via Github Issues.
+I thrive on constructive criticism.

+Bugs of course are submitted via Github Issues as well.

+#### Adding New Attributes
+When it comes to adding in new attributes into this library, basically just ask yourself: `Would this is useful for everyone?
+Or just myself?`.\
+For attributes that are for specific frameworks, they will not be added in here.
+I recommend creating an attribute library and importing those into your project along with this project.

+#### Code Styling Basics
+* curly braces `{ }` start on new lines.
+Its not my go to, but it is cleaner to look at.
+* run `composer beautify` before staging your commits.
+* Classes are PascalCase.
+* Methods are camelCase.
+* Variables that hold objects use PascalCase, otherwise they use snake_case.
+* Use strict typing as much as possible.

+#### Unit Testing Requirements
+* 100% Coverage is a hard requirement.
+* All tests should run like you are actually using the library.
+* Method mocking should be a last resort.
+* You need a really good reason to use `@codeCoverageIgnore` or similar flags.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>